-It has never been easier to make money with landscape photography.
-There are so many options and opportunities, but there is also lots of competition.
+It has never been easier to sell landscape photos.
+There are so many options and opportunities.
+But there is also lots of competition.

-This means you have to work harder and be a lot more organised and creative.
-Both in the way you take your pictures and also the way you sell your landscape photography.
+This means you must work harder and be much more organized and creative.
+This is true in the way you take your pictures and also the way you sell them.

 Photography is like any other business.
-You need to create a long-term plan to be able to achieve your goals.
+You need to create a long-term plan to achieve your goals.
 This might include deciding where and how to sell photos.

 For example, are you going to be selling stock shots?
 Or are you going to sell your great landscape picture as a print?

-The more comprehensive your plan is the more likely you are to see it through and make money from your photos.
+The more comprehensive your plan is, the more likely you will see it through and profit from your photos.

-5. What Are Your Options for Selling Photos
+2. What Are Your Options for Selling Photos?

 Once you have your plan, begin to research the various elements within it.
-For example, how to sell photos online?
-Or how to sell them in exhibitions and galleries?
+For example, how to sell photos online or in exhibitions and galleries.

 This part of the process is important as it will impact the type of photos that you might take.
-If you are planning on selling your photos to magazines you may need to produce photos that show an experience.
+If you plan on selling your photos to magazines, you may need to produce photos showing an experience.

 This might mean including a hiker walking in your landscape image.
-Whereas for a print you may need clean images that would look good when hung on a wall.
+But you may need clean images that look good when hung on a wall for a print.

-Generally, there are 3 common ways to make money with landscape photography:
+Generally, there are three common ways to make money with landscape photography:

-Each one of these will need a different approach and slightly different types of images.
+Each of these will need a different approach and slightly different types of images.

-Whilst it is wise not to overspend when it comes to photography equipment when you are starting out, you still need to buy the right equipment.
+It’s wise not to overspend on photography equipment when you are starting.
+But you still need to buy the right equipment.

-There is no point purchasing a mirrorless camera if the stock agency you are planning to supply images to only accepts images from full frame cameras.
+There is no point in purchasing an APS-C camera if the stock agency you plan to supply only accepts images from full frame cameras.

-As a rough guide, for landscape photography you will need:
+As a rough guide, for landscape photography, you will need the following:

-- Camera and a good quality lens (something like a 24-70mm)
+- Camera and a good quality lens like a 24-70mm

 - A sturdy and good quality lightweight tripod